YikeShen/yikeshen.github.io/_pages/archive/oldaboutme.md

 ---
 permalink: /
-title: "Shen Environmental Health Data Science Group"
+title: ""
-excerpt: "Shen Environmental Health Data Science Group"
+excerpt: "Shen Environmental Health Data Science Laboratory"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### I will join University of Texas at Arlington as an Assistant Professor in Fall 2023
+### Dr. Shen will join University of Texas at Arlington as an Assistant Professor in Fall 2023

-My lab is recruiting 2 full-ride Ph.D. students interested in Environmental Health Data Science.
+We are recruiting 2 full-ride Ph.D. students interested in Environmental Health Data Science.
 [Join](https://yikeshen.github.io//JoinShenLab/)

 ![](Theme_watermark.png)

-The Shen Environmental Health Data Science Research Group focuses on Environmental Health Data Science where I integrate environmental exposures, multi-omics, and health outcomes.
-The Shen Environmental Health Data Science Laboratory will approach this framework through computational precision environmental health and biomarker discovery from high dimensional omics and environmental exposure data.
+Shen Environmental Health Data Science Laboratory focuses on Environmental Health Data Science where we integrate environmental exposures, multi-omics, and health outcomes.
+We approach this framework through computational precision environmental health and biomarker discovery from high dimensional omics and environmental exposure data.

 ## News